1. Learn

 Chip availability

 The price that you pay for your tags and products will be very closely related to the quantities being made.
 High volume manufacture reduces the pricing significantly and therefore most tag production tends to lean towards a very small selection of chips.
-In reality, the NTAG213 or NTAG210u chips are the most commonly available for NFC tags used with mobile phones.
-The new ST25TN01K and ST25TN512 chips will also be readily availabe soon.
-If you need another chip, then plan ahead and carefully check production costs.
+Generally, the NTAG213 chip is the most commonly available for NFC tags being used with mobile phones.
+If you using a non-standard chip, then plan ahead and carefully check availability and production costs.

 Genuine vs. fake